archcoding-books/papers/storage/bigtable/bigtable.md

 (1) The master grabsa unique master lock in Chubby, which prevents con-current master instantiations.
 (2) The master scans theservers directory in Chubby to find the live servers.(3) The master communicates with every live tabletserver to discover what tablets are already assigned toeach server.
 (4) The master scans the METADATA tableto learn the set of tablets.
 Whenever this scan encountersa tablet that is not already assigned, the master adds thetablet to the set of unassigned tablets, which makes thetablet eligible for tablet assignment.

 One complication is that the scan of the METADATAtable cannot happen until the METADATA tablets havebeen assigned.
-Therefore, before starting this scan (step4), the master adds the root tablet to the set of unassignedtablets if an assignment for the root tablet was not dis-covered during step 3.
+Therefore, before starting this scan (step4), the master adds the root tablet to the set of unassignedtablets if an assignment for the root tablet was not discovered during step 3.
 This addition ensures that the roottablet will be assigned.
-Because the root tablet containsthe names of all METADATA tablets, the master knowsabout all of them after it has scanned the root tablet.The set of existing tablets only changes when a ta-ble is created or deleted, two existing tablets are mergedto form one larger tablet, or an existing tablet is splitinto two smaller tablets.
+Because the root tablet containsthe names of all METADATA tablets, the master knowsabout all of them after it has scanned the root tablet.The set of existing tablets only changes when a table is created or deleted, two existing tablets are mergedto form one larger tablet, or an existing tablet is splitinto two smaller tablets.
 The master is able to keeptrack of these changes because it initiates all but the last.Tablet splits are treated specially since they are initi-ated by a tablet server.
-The tablet server commits thesplit by recording information for the new tablet in theMETADATA table.
-When the split has committed, it noti-fies the master.
+The tablet server commits thesplit by recording information for the new tablet in the METADATA table.
+When the split has committed, it notifies the master.
 In case the split notification is lost because the tablet server or the master died), the master detects the new tablet when it asks a tablet server to load the tablet that has now split.
 The tablet server will notify the master of the split, because the tablet entry it finds in